Quantum entropy and cardinality of the rational numbers: Abstract

 \section{Abstract}

-We compare two methods for evaluating cardinality of the Cartesian product $N \times N$ of the set of natural numbers $N$.
+We compare two methods for evaluating the cardinality of the Cartesian product $N \times N$ of the set of natural numbers $N$.
 The first is used to explain the thermodynamics of black body radiation by using convergent functions on $N \times N$.
-Cardinality of $N \times N$ enters through the partition function that acts as the normalization constant of a probability distribution over $N \times N$.
-Here, $N \times N$ is given a greater cardinality than $N$.
-The expression of the partition function and, hence, the cardinality of $N \times N$ can be verified experimentally by using the internal energy and quantum entropy.
-The second method is used in analysis and topology to count the rational numbers by using divergent functions on $N \times N$.
-Here, $N \times N$ is not given a greater cardinality than that of $N$.
-In this article, we will show that the experimentally confirmed first approach is mathematically more consistent, provides an actual act of counting to find the cardinality of $N \times N$ and gives a quantitative measure of the cardinality of $N \times N$ relative to that of $N$.
-Similar arguments will show that the set of rational numbers is not countable.
-This article indicates that the \textit{axiom of choice} could be a better technique to prove theorems that require second-countability.
+The cardinality of $N \times N$ enters through the partition function, internal energy and entropy for every macrostate given by a normal mode of electromagnetic wave.
+Here, $N \times N$ is assigned a greater cardinality than $N$.
+The second method was devised in analysis to count the rational numbers by using divergent functions on $N \times N$.
+Here, $N \times N$ is not assigned a greater cardinality than $N$.
+In this article, we show that the experimentally confirmed first approach is mathematically more consistent with the definition of the real line and foundations of topology.
+It also provides a quantitative measure of the cardinality of $N \times N$ relative to that of N. Similar arguments show that the set of rational numbers is not countable.
+This article suggests that the axiom of choice is a more rigorous technique to prove the existence theorems for connection and metric on the spacetime manifold than the usual application of second-countability.